MrDaubinet/rl-tic-tac-toe/reinforcement-learning/README.md

-# Reinforcement Learning Visualization Module
+# Reinforcement Learning Visualization & Tic-Tac-Toe Agents

 ## Algorithms

-1. Temporal Difference Learning: is a method of learning from experience to predict future rewards.
-It is a combination of Monte Carlo methods and Dynamic Programming.
+1. **Temporal Difference Learning (TD):** Learns from experience to predict future rewards, combining Monte Carlo and Dynamic Programming methods.

-2. Value based: Q-learning is a value based algorithm that uses a Q-table to store the value of each action in each state.
+2. **Value-based (Q-learning):** Uses a Q-table to store the value of each action in each state.
 The agent uses the Q-table to choose the best action to take in each state.

-3. Policy based: PPO is a policy based algorithm that uses a neural network to approximate the policy function.
-The agent uses the neural network to choose the best action to take in each state.
+3. **MinMaxTD Agent:** Combines TD learning with minimax lookahead search for stronger play.
+Lookahead depth is configurable.
+4. **Random Agent:** Selects moves randomly (for benchmarking and as a baseline).

 ## Overview
-This module provides comprehensive visualization tools for tracking and analyzing the performance of reinforcement learning algorithms, specifically designed for the Tic-Tac-Toe learning environment.
-It offers intuitive visualizations of learning progress, win rates, rewards, and value functions.
+This module provides comprehensive tools for training, evaluating, and visualizing reinforcement learning agents for Tic-Tac-Toe.
+It includes:
+- Python backend for agent training and evaluation
+- SvelteKit web app frontend for interactive play and value function visualization

 ## Key Features
 - Real-time tracking of learning metrics
 - Interactive learning curve plots
 - Value function heatmap visualization
 - Customizable plot styling and saving options
-- Clear and intuitive API
+- Modern, responsive web UI with agent settings and value function overlays
+- Play against trained agents directly in the browser
+- Toggle between agent types, player roles, and value function display

 ## Dependencies
 - Python 3.7+
 - NumPy (>=1.21.0)
 - Matplotlib (>=3.4.0)
 - Seaborn (>=0.11.0)
+- SvelteKit (for frontend)

 ## Installation
 1. Clone this repository: